2018 Horizon Air Bombardier Q400 incident: Investigation

-Perpetrator
+Richard Russell

 Richard Russell was a Horizon Air ground service agent from Sumner, Washington.
 He had been part of a tow team, which repositions aircraft on the airport apron, for about four years.
 An operational supervisor for Horizon Air described Russell as "a quiet guy" who was "well liked by the other workers".
 During his communication with air traffic control, Russell made a complaint about wages, stating: "Minimum wage, we'll chalk it up to that.
 Maybe that will grease some gears a little bit with the higher-ups."

 Russell was born in Key West, Florida, and moved to Wasilla, Alaska, at the age of seven.
 From early childhood he was known as "Beebo" to his friends and family.
 He attended Wasilla High School, where he wrestled and competed in track and field.
 He was a hard-hitting football fullback in high school, scoring six touchdowns in his senior year, after which he moved to North Dakota to join the football team at Valley City State University.
-His performance there was a disappointment; he left for Southwestern Oregon Community College, where he met his wife at a Campus Crusade for Christ meeting.
+He left for Southwestern Oregon Community College, where he met his wife at a Campus Crusade for Christ meeting.
 They married in 2012.
 Together, they started a bakery in North Bend, Oregon.
 They sold the bakery in 2015 so his wife could be closer to her family; they settled in Sumner, Washington, and Russell found employment with Horizon Air.
 He was an avid traveler and attended Washington State University Global Campus, majoring in social science.
 He had planned to seek a management position at Horizon Air or become a military officer after receiving his degree.
 He was active in his church and a leader in the local Christian youth ministry Young Life.

 Horizon Air CEO Gary Beck stated that, as far as the company knew, Russell did not have a pilot's license.
 Beck said the aerial maneuvers were "incredible" and that he "did not know how [Russell] achieved the experience that he did."
 During his conversation with air traffic control, Russell said he "[knew] what [he was] doing a little bit" because he had experience playing video games.
 After the incident, Joel Monteith, a pilot for SkyWest Airlines, relayed to an emergency dispatcher that in 2017, he saw Russell and another man "pointing and flipping switches" in the cockpit of a SkyWest aircraft parked at Sea–Tac Airport.
 Monteith stated the men told him they were training to use the aircraft's auxiliary power unit so they could tow it, but said it was "suspicious" that they left when he confronted them.
 Monteith also recalled that Russell had been in the cockpit of an Embraer 175 with him, and that Russell asked him about his "flows, which is the preflight preparation I do for takeoff."
 Some co-workers said that Russell had probably trained himself to fly using amateur flight simulation software.

 Russell's family released a statement on August 11, stating they were "stunned and heartbroken" and "devastated by the events".